THE HEALTHY HAG

 2) Remove from microwave and add the remaining ingredients to the bowl, stirring to completely combine.

 NOTE – You may need to add a bit of water to ensure the mix is not too dry.
-It should be the consistancy of Play-Dough.
+It should be the consistency of Play-Dough.

 3) Spoon into a square pan (push to flatten evenly) and cool in fridge for 15 minutes.